 - Radiating or traveling pain along the nerve

 - The sensation of heat or pins and needles

 - Numbness or tingling in the arms, hands, legs or feet

 - Incontinence (in emergency cases)

-Central disc protrusion results from a number of potential sources, ranging from avoidable causes (e.g., trauma, poor lifting technique, or sports injury) and to unavoidable ones (genetics, aging, degenerative disc disease, and more).
-Usually disc protrusions are asymptomatic or at least manageable.
-Typically, a physician can effectively help a patient manage symptoms with a non-surgical conservative disc protrusion treatment plan.
+Central disc protrusion results from a number of circumstances, ranging from avoidable causes (e.g., trauma, poor lifting technique or sports injury) to unavoidable ones (genetics, aging, degenerative disc disease and more).
+Usually, disc protrusions are asymptomatic, or at least manageable.
+Most often, a physician can effectively help a patient manage symptoms with a non-surgical conservative disc protrusion treatment plan.

-However, a small segment of the population suffering from central disc protrusion does not respond to conservative treatments and may require surgery.
-If surgery is your only option, investigate Laser Spine Institute.
-Laser Spine Institute’s endoscopic neck and back surgical procedures are performed on an outpatient basis with less risk and a markedly decreased convalescent period when compared with traditional spine surgery.
+A small segment of the population experiencing central disc protrusion, however, does not respond to conservative treatments and may require surgery.
+If surgery is your only option, consider Laser Spine Institute.
+Laser Spine Institute’s minimally invasive neck and back surgical procedures are performed on an outpatient basis with less risk and a markedly decreased recovery period than traditional spine surgery.
 To learn more about how this exciting branch of medicine successfully treats a range of spinal conditions, contact Laser Spine Institute today.